Finding the right shoulder rest can be a daunting task…let us help!

 For a young beginner student, the ‘Fom’ shoulder rest offers ease of use whilst still providing comfort.
 It is an all too common scenario that beginners often practise without a shoulder rest as they find it is very difficult to place the shoulder rest accurately.
 The Everest shoulder rest offers increased comfort and is also available in many stylish colours.
 Make sure you come in for a ‘set-up, check-up’ today.

 Anyone of our friendly staff can assess your set up and offer alternatives to assist you in finding the most comfortable shoulder rest for you.
-Visit us between 9am and 5pm every Monday through Saturday and 10am to 2pm every Sunday to let us help you find the perfect setup!
+Visit us between 9am and 5pm Monday through Friday, 9am and 3pm Saturday and 10am to 2pm Sunday to let us help you find the perfect setup!